goto-eof/no-smoking-ai/README.md

 # First run

-- build `no-smoking-java-common`.
+- build `no-smoking-java-common` by executing the following command `gradle publishToMavenLocal`.
 Gradle will create a jar file in the .m2 directory that will be used by `no-smoking-java-desktop` and `no-smoking-java-server` modules.
 - move to the `no-smoking-python-server` and run `sudo docker compose up -d` in order to create the containers defined in the `docker-compose.yml` file.